 - front end loaders or bull dozers could be used to move earth in order to protect waterways from pollution during fuel spills

-Call your local municipal building and let your EMA Coordinator know what service or resource you could provide your community.
+Call your local municipal building and let your EMA Coordinator know what service or resource you could provide to your community.

 Municipal Emergency Management Coordinators